 As mandated by the Drug-Free Work Place Act of 1988 (Public Law 100-690), Richmont Graduate University is committed to maintaining a drug-free work environment.
 The unlawful manufacture, distribution, dispensing, possession, or use of a controlled substance is prohibited on Richmont grounds or at Richmont activities by all students and employees.

-It is also a violation of Richmont policy for anyone to consume or possess alcohol in any public or private area of campus without prior University approval.
-In addition, it is a violation of Richmont policy for employees to work while under the influence of alcohol or illegal drugs.
-Certain off-campus functions allow consumption of alcoholic beverages.
-Individuals or groups violating alcohol or substance use policies (either on- or off-campus) will be subject to disciplinary action by the University and, possibly, criminal prosecution.
+Individuals or groups violating alcohol or substance use policies (either on- or off-campus) will be subject to disciplinary action by the university and, possibly, criminal prosecution.
 Any infraction of federal, state, or local laws will be reported to local law enforcement agencies.